rakshitnayak/keeper-web-app/README.md

 If you have questions or need help, please ask in GitHub Discussions.

 Quick Overview
-in terminal pls click npm install! and you are good to go
+in terminal pls ,
+click npm install! and you are good to go

+then npm start! &

-Then open http://localhost:3000/ to see your app.
+at last open http://localhost:3000/ to see your app.
 When you’re ready to deploy to production, create a minified bundle with npm run build.